Five security controls and incidents impact the cost and scope of your cyber insurance coverage.

 AUPs typically spell out all the rules: call to verify the identity of email senders, no webmail or third-party file share sites for company business, do not download unauthorized software, etc.

-The marketplace is also overflowing with Software as a Service (SaaS) training solutions from companies like KnowBe4, Infosec IQ, and Proofpoint.
+The marketplace is also overflowing with software as a Service (SaaS) training solutions from companies like KnowBe4, Infosec IQ, and Proofpoint.

-Learn More: Is MFA Worth the Cost?
+Learn More: Is MFA Worth The Cost?

 Ideally, each function (user email and admin email) is segmented and augmented with MFA.

-According to Identity Theft Resource Center, “The number of recorded data breaches in 2021 has exceeded the total number of events 2020 by 17%, with 1,291 breaches in 2021 compared to 1,108 breaches in 2020.”
-And this figure was quoted in October of 2021.
+Identity Theft Resource Center says, “The number of recorded data breaches in 2021 exceeds the total number of events in 2020 by 17%, with 1,291 breaches in 2021 compared to 1,108 breaches in 2020.”
+And they quoted this figure in October of 2021.

-Pardon the cynicism in advance: it’s best to assume they’re going to get in, so it’s advisable to put additional obstacles in their path.
+It’s realistic to assume they’re going to get in, so it’s advisable to put additional obstacles in their path.

-SolarWinds, an IT management software company, now known as N-central, has been all over the news since the spring of 2020.
+SolarWinds, an IT management software company now known as N-central, has been all over the news since the spring of 2020.
 The company was at the center of a Russian-orchestrated intelligence-gathering hack that compromised 100+ government agencies and private companies.